esl/MongooseIM/doc/rest-api/Administration-backend.md

 To get a list of commands, you can use `/api/commands` endpoint.
 Use `jq` utility for pretty-printing JSON.

-Each command have the fields:
+Each command has the fields:

 - `path` - URL path for this command
 - `method` - HTTP method to use for this command